Equine Metabolic Syndrome

 - Treatment and Management of Equine Metabolic Syndrome

 - Supplements to Support Normal Metabolic Function

-Equine Metabolic Syndrome (EMS) links the accumulation of fat, the inability of insulin to do its job, and the development of laminitis in young to middle-aged horses and ponies.
+Equine Metabolic Syndrome (EMS) links the risk factors of accumulation of fat and the inability of insulin to do its job to the development of laminitis in young to middle-aged horses and ponies.
 It occurs when there is a “perfect storm” between a horse’s genetics and the environment, as when “easy keepers” are given access to too many calories (especially from simple carbohydrates) and not enough exercise.